uri1001/telecom-studio/README.md

 ## Security

 Port scanning and network probing require authorization from the target network owner. `scan_network_range()` refuses ranges larger than /24 to prevent accidental mass scanning.

+The subnet calculator operates entirely offline with no network access -- all computations use Python's `ipaddress` module.

 ## Author